 With a hosted blog, you are restricted as to what you can do with your blog.
 Sure, most hosted blogging platforms have a whole raft of built in options that you can use, but you are broadly stuck with what that hosted solution offers.
 If they don’t offer a particular function, you can’t have it, and that’s that.

 With a hosted blog, you are restricted by the platform’s terms of service – this means you can’t do what you like with your blog.
-There may be restrictions on the type of content you can post, and how you are allowed to monetise your blog.
-And, if you violate those terms of service, the host would be within their rights to DELETE YOUR BLOG – a rather scary though!
+There may be restrictions on the type of content you can post, and how you are allowed to monetize your blog.
+And, if you violate those terms of service, the host would be within their rights to DELETE YOUR BLOG – a rather scary thought!